 What Qualification does the School offer?

 Norwich Steiner School is at the forefront of developing the New Zealand Certificate of Steiner Education in the UK.
-Formerly know as the Steiner School Certificate, this is a Level 3 Qualification, on a par with A Levels or the International Baccalaureate.
-Below we refer to this qualification as the “Certificate”.
+The NZCSE is a Level 3 Qualification, on a par with A Levels and the International Baccalaureate, but with a creative and flexible approach to teaching and assessment.

 How is it different from GCSEs and A Levels?

-The qualification overlays our broad and rich Steiner-Waldorf upper school curriculum, and this enables our students to gain their qualification without having to study separately for GCSEs or A Levels.
+The NZCSE overlays our broad and rich Steiner-Waldorf upper school curriculum, and this enables our students to gain their qualification without having to study separately for GCSEs or A Levels.

 The Certificate has three levels, which the students complete as they move through upper school, gathering points as they go.
 Assessment is continuous, using a variety of methods, and is designed to provide evidence of the learning that has taken place.
 It is not at all like an A level where students work all year and then either pass or fail a series of exams.
 Students have told us that their mental health benefits from this method as it avoids the stress of end-of-year exams.
 They always know how they are doing, and are able to plan their work to take full advantage of the points on offer.
 It is a very practical qualification in terms of how it is structured, and if students drop points (for example, through illness) there are opportunities to pick them up later from another piece of work.

 How long does it take to get the Certificate?

 Pupils may register for the NZCSE when they are in class 10/11 (age 15/16).
 It takes three years of study the gain the Qualification and each year equates to one of three levels of the qualification.
 Pupils have to gain a Level 1 Certificate before they can register for Level 2, and in the final year they register for Level 3.
 Parents and pupils can learn more about the Certificate and how it is structured here.

 The broad upper school curriculum includes art, craft, music, drama, maths, science, social science, English, movement and a second language.